Here's my collection of true stories about hiking adventures,

 of 200).
 In five days and nights I never saw a cloud in the sky.

-I awoke in the middle of the night , every night, to start walking the trails by moonlight.
+I awoke in the middle of the night , every night, to start down the trails by moonlight.

 This was my last hiking adventure with a heavy pack and hiking